 There are three basic criteria:

-- You must have completed your core Communication supporting coursework (usually 12 credits)*
+- You must have completed your core Communication supporting coursework.
+(12 credits)

-- You must have approval of Communications Department faculty member *in special cases, a faculty member may adjust these criteria.
+- You must have approval of Communication Department faculty member.

 What types of activities qualify for an internship?